mozilla-mobile/firefox-ios/BUILDING.md

 As of bug https://bugzilla.mozilla.org/show_bug.cgi?id=1182620 we do not run the SQLCipher 'amalgamation' phase anymore.
 Instead we have simply included generated copies of `sqlite3.c`, `sqlite3.h` and `sqlite3ext.h` in the project.
 This works around problems where the amalgamation phase did not work for production builds.
 It also speeds up things.

 To update to a newer version of SQLCipher: check out the original SQLCipher project and build it.
 Do not copy the project or anything in the Firefox project.
 Just follow their instructions.
 Then copy the above three `.c` and `.h` files back into the Firefox project.
 Also update the `README`, `VERION` and `CHANGELOG` files from the original distribution so that we know what version we have included.

-MozBuildID.xcconfig

-By default, .xcconfig files are cached after building a Xcode project.
-We generate a build identifier from the timestamp of when a build is made and a copy of the MozBuildID.xcconfig.template is filled in with the timestamp and renamed MozBuildID.xcconfig.
-Because of this, to generate a correct build identifier for a build, you will need to not just do a basic Clean of the project, but also a Clean Build Folder (Cmd+Alt+Shift+K)